High Risk Breast Lesions

 • Exception = pleomorphic ILC = very bad

-• More often bilateral an dmultifocal vs ductal carcinoma
+• More often bilateral and multifocal vs ductal carcinoma

 • Shrinking breast appearance on mammogram